 With all of the adventure and excitement I have described above, the best part of being a full-timer is… there is no rush.
 When we are asked what our best piece of advice is for new travelers, we usually say “Spend more time in fewer places.”
 Instead of rushing around and trying to see everything as quickly as possible, we can relax and take it all in.

 If we really like a place, there is no rush to move on, and conversely, if we do not enjoy a place, there is no need to stay.
 We usually average about a month in a given location.
-It is usually enough time to get to know a place and see pretty much everything there is to see, depending on how aggressive we are.
+It is usually enough time to get to know a place and see pretty much everything there is to see.

 Paying monthly rates at RV parks saves money BIG TIME!
 We are constantly meeting people who only have a week or a few days and are stressed out about what to see and do.
 They end up running from place to place trying to do it all.

 We often joke that we feel as if we are in slow motion compared to others in the places we visit.
 Full-time RVing allows you to slow things down and take the time to truly enjoy the magnificence of our world.

 4) Million Dollar Views- For FREE